rhodijn/toc/README.md

 ### Installing

 * Download all files.
-* Create a .env file with the following content (and submit your personal values inside the quotes):
+* Rename the file .env.example to .env and submit your personal values inside the quotes:
 ```
 API_URL=""
 API_KEY=""